 Significant changes can be categorized under scope, operational clarifications, Repositories, and TRACES.

-A complete list of modifications, exemptions, and the impact this will have on your compliance processes is addressed in the complete simplication debrief:
+A complete list of modifications, exemptions, and the impact this will have on your compliance processes is addressed in the complete simplification debrief.

 The Commission has made further clarifications on the role of Downstream Operators & Traders, Micro and Small Primary Operators, and Operators sourcing from low-risk countries.